Will my child rebel? Yes. The question is how can we as parents confidently parent and use our child’s rebellions to help them grow wiser.

-A Mark of Growing Up
+Small Rebellions: A Mark of Growing Up?

 We choose that as a way to mark the transition from a child to becoming a young woman.
 It has echoes of the importance of 13 for full “adult” membership in the community of faith as seen in a Bar Mitzvah or a Bat Mitzvah.

 The Bible, of course, does not give us direction on the proper time for one to pierce one’s ears.
 We know that jewelry was a part of the culture of the day.
-So, there is much grace and freedom for families to choose in the decisions that they make for their family in this area.
+So, there is much grace and freedom for families to choose in the decisions that they make for their families in this area.

 My folks didn’t want me to grow up too fast.
 Earrings are one way to slow down the speed with which our children rush to adulthood.
 It seems to be getting faster and faster all the time.

 Their rule was good for another reason as well.
 It is good to teach our children to wait.
 It is good to give them something to look forward to, a goal to attain.
 Waiting is not something found much more in our culture.
 It is a skill.
 It is a discipline to be cultivated.

 They say that there is so much value in the money that we spend on trips not just for the experiences on the trip but for the anticipation.
 The planning, the dream, and the sacrifices leading up to the trip are all a very important part of the experience.

 Spiritual Blessing of Waiting

 To know that you are loved even if you are waiting is gospel hope.
 Christians know that the reward will be even sweeter with the waiting.
 We will not always get what we want in this life – nor should we.

 Indeed, we rush into sex and sexuality before we are ready to commit to the marriage bed.
 These decisions ripple and the consequences of our rebellion against God’s design for us can grow and grow.

 Share with them our personal struggles with waiting.
 Counsel them that there is plenty of time to grow up.
 Testify to them of the sweetness of something waited for – with earrings and with marriage.

 As parents, we pray for ourselves as well.
 Significantly, we too are rebellious!
 We are sinners.
-May we seek God’s heart with a devotion that will be rewarded with the keeping the hearts of our children close as well.
+May we seek God’s heart with a devotion that will be rewarded with keeping the hearts of our children close as well.